Mise à jour: 19 Sep 2023

 Environmental defenders, many of whom are part of or represent indigenous peoples, remain highly vulnerable and under attack across the globe.
 Evidence suggests that as the climate crisis intensifies, violence against EHRDs also increases, whether through assaults, murders, intimidation, harassment, stigmatization, and criminalization.

-In 2021, 200 attacks against environmental defenders were recorded worldwide by the Global Witness, making an average of nearly four killings of environmental human rights defenders every week.
-Amongst these fatal attacks, 40% target Indigenous people, despite them only making up 5% of the world’s population.
+In 2022, at least 177 attacks against environmental defenders were recorded worldwide by the Global Witness, taking the total number of defenders killed between 2012 and 2022 to 1,910.
+Amongst these fatal attacks, 34% target Indigenous people, despite them only making up 5% of the world’s population.
 During the 46th session of the Human Rights Council in 2021, Mary Lawlor, Special Rapporteur on human rights defenders, presented a report showing that among 1,323 human rights defenders killed since 2015, EHRDs are the most targeted (A/HRC/46/35).